Zarifbenalam-1/Jarves/README.md

 ### 💻 PC Automation

+Using PyAutoGUI and system libraries, JARVIS-X can:

-* Open/close apps (Notepad, VS Code, Chrome)
+* Open/close apps (e.g., Chrome, VS Code)
-* Move mouse, type, scroll, click using `PyAutoGUI`
+* Type messages, move the mouse, click buttons
-* Execute custom commands via voice
+* Execute commands like “Open YouTube and search lo-fi music”

+This replicates the feel of a digital assistant who can use the PC like you do.

 ### 🗃️ File Assistant

+Jarvis understands file operations:

-* “Create a file called report.py” → done.
+* “Create a folder called ProjectX.”
-* “Delete temp folder” → confirms, then deletes
+* “Delete old\_logs directory.”
-* “List downloads folder” → speaks contents
+* “List contents of Downloads folder.”

+It provides audio/visual confirmations and follows voice-triggered file control.

 ---